shimarulin/workstation/README.md

 chmod 0600 /home/vagrant/.ssh/authorized_keys
 ```

-And add to end of file `/etc/sudoers` using the command `sudo visudo` these strings to connect to virtual machine via
+And add to end of file `/etc/sudoers` using the command `sudo visudo` (use `EDITOR=nvim sudo visudo` for change default
-ssh without password:
+editor) these strings to connect to virtual machine via ssh without password:

 ```
 # Vagrant required